top of page

 Common Blue butterfly

 Most moths fly at nighttime and are easiest to monitor using moth traps.
-The table below lists the day-flying moths we have seen in our garden plus some that we have spotted as caterpillars and others where we have seen the adults hidden during the day.
+The table below lists the day-flying moths we have seen in our garden plus some that we have spotted as caterpillars and others that we have seen the adults hidden during the day.
 It is just a subset of the moths that we would expect to see if we also used moth traps.

 Scarlet Tiger moth